Teaching Scholarships & Grants

 American Montessori Society

 AMS is the largest Montessori organization in the USA.
 Every year, they make available a number of scholarships to people who are already on, have been accepted to, or has an application pending for an AMS affiliated program or school.
 Applicants are chosen on the basis of financial need, and chosen from a strict set of criteria that includes a personal statement, three recommendations and verification of the candidates attendance or application to an official affiliated program.
 Value is $1,000 (each) given to three candidates every year from existing funds.
-For more details on all their scholarships, please visit their website.
+For more details on all their scholarships, please visit Montessori Teacher Education Scholarships.

 Deadline: 1st May every year